lxwooxy/detectingdatabreach/README.md

 <img src="/graphs/breachcauses.png" alt="After re-classification"/>

+For example, if a company is vulnerable to hacking from an active attacker, we can suggest they hire a white hat firm to probe their systems, and can then make recommendations on vulnerabilities within their system.
+So, they can prepare their systems by seeking recommendations from network security specialists.

-Meanwhile, if a company is likely to lose their data through poor security or lost media, this can be managed with mandates in encrypting all their data, especially on removable disks like laptops and USB sticks, as well as more internal training for best practices in IT habits.
+Meanwhile, if a company is likely to lose its data through poor security or lost media, this can be managed with mandates to encrypt all their data, especially on removable disks like laptops and USB sticks, as well as more internal training for best practices in IT habits.